SAFEGUARDING OF TICKETS

 Please comply with any requests that our security personnel may make of you.
 Failure to do so may result in you being asked to leave the property, failing which you will be removed.

-The Australian Police have been involved the the planning of the event and there presence is to be expected.
+The Police have been involved the the planning of the event and they will be based on site.

 INFORMATION, ASSISTANCE AND COMPLAINTS

-Please come to the Administration Office should you require assistance or information or if you would like to lay a complaint.
+Please come to the Administration Office should you require assistance or information.

 PROHIBITED BEHAVIOUR – WHAT YOU CANNOT DO